 “There was no real guidance from the province until just days before we could reopen,” he recalls.
 “We spent a lot of time talking with other salon owners about what they thought reopening would look like, but eventually we just went ahead and did everything.
 We got floor labels, barriers and readjusted our cutting station.”

-In addition to signage and enclosing the front desk area with barriers, Nielson also had touchless soap and paper towel dispensers installed and implemented a strict disinfecting procedure.
+In addition to signage and enclosing the front desk area with barriers, Nielsen also had touchless soap and paper towel dispensers installed and implemented a strict disinfecting procedure.
 He ordered 200 capes for salon guests to wear during their service, which are immediately sent to the laundry after each guest.
-Nielson also ordered aprons for staff, which are changed between every client.
+Nielsen also ordered aprons for staff, which are changed between every client.